flutter/website/src/docs/development/add-to-app/multiple-flutters.md

 ## Experimental

+{{site.alert.note}}
-Adding multiple instances of Flutter is now supported started from Flutter version 1.26.
-Use at your own risk since stability or performance issues or API changes are still possible.
+  Support for adding multiple instances of Flutter became available as of Flutter 1.26.
+Use at your own risk since stability or performance issues, and API changes are still possible.
+{{site.alert.end}}

 The current memory footprint for each additional Flutter instance beyond the first instance is ~180kB on Android and iOS.